Overview

 At IIM, our mission is to provide sound and unbiased investment advice to assist our clients in

 achieving their financial goals consistent with their individual risk tolerances.
-As an independent,
+As a fiduciary, IIM

 Many investors prefer to have a primary adviser with whom they can discuss the vast array of